QubesOS/qubes-doc/security/qubes-firewall.md

 How to edit rules
 -----------------

-In order to edit rules for a given domain, select this domain in the Qubes Manager and press the "firewall" button:
+In order to edit rules for a given qube, select it in the Qubes Manager and press the "firewall" button:

 ![r2b1-manager-firewall.png](/attachment/wiki/QubesFirewall/r2b1-manager-firewall.png)